 Early Life and Family Background

-Albert Einstein was born to a middle-class Jewish family on March 14, 1879, in Ulm, Germany.
+Albert Einstein was born into a middle-class Jewish family on March 14, 1879, in Ulm, Germany.
 His father, Hermann Einstein, was an engineer, and his mother, Pauline Einstein, managed the household.
-Early in life, Einstein seemed curious about the world, but he was not considered a child prodigy at first.
+Early in life, Einstein appeared inquisitive about the world, but he was not initially regarded as a child prodigy.

 Einstein’s Education